 These people or businesses tend to concentrate on obtaining additional money from existing uses rather than seeking out new applications for the technology.
 They also spend time reviewing published patent applications for signs that another company is developing infringing technology, possibly unaware of their own patents.
 They also target particularly vulnerable businesses that have much to lose or have little money to defend themselves in the hopes that an early win or settlement will establish a precedent to encourage other companies to acquiesce to licenses.

-What Evil Patent Trolls want.
+What Evil Patent Trolls Want

 Patent trolls essentially buy a patent to own it with no intention to actually use it to produce a product.
 Their end game is simply– money.
 They’re hoping you, the alleged “infringer”, will be vulnerable and willing to pay a settlement (which is essentially a ransom) to keep the suit from going forward.
 Because of this, most infringement suits or patent troll cases are settled before trial – which is what the evil patent troll wants.
 According to Harvard Business Review, patent litigation in the U.S. has cost defendants an estimated $29B per year in direct, out-of-pocket costs.

 If you've received a demand letter or are being sued for patent infringement, don’t give in or feed the troll!
 Learn more about protecting your business.
-Speak to a business law attorney at Hendershot, Cannon & Hisey, P.C.
+Speak to a business law attorney at Hendershot, Cowart & Hisey, P.C.

 How to Deal with Trolls